 Meet Luan, an international PhD candidate from Vietnam.
-Find out about his early experiences as a language learner and how they led to his PhD research on the role of emotion in language learning.
+Find out about and how his own experiences led to his PhD research on the role of emotion in language learning.

 Thesis title: Humanizing global EFL course-books for students in Vietnam: Effects on language performance, interest and self-esteem.